jaykumar16/Brats_MBP_Course/README.md

 ./train.py
 ```

 The parameters can be changed inside the train.py file.
-To change the number of layers, number of features of the layers and optimizer, please change inside ```./models/__init__.py```.
+To change the number of layers, number of features of the layers and optimizer, please change inside ```./models/__init__.py``` before running training and test.

 To run testing: